bangslosan/healthkit-titanium-module/README.md

-Array for types to read.
+Array for types to **read**.
 Use any Healthkit constant identifier:

 	var readTypes = ["HKQuantityTypeIdentifierStepCount", 	"HKQuantityTypeIdentifierBodyMass"];

-Array for types to write.
+Array for types to **write**.
 Use any Healthkit constant identifier:

     var writeTypes = ["HKQuantityTypeIdentifierBodyFatPercentage", "HKQuantityTypeIdentifierDietaryFatTotal"];